prasadposture/Jovian-DA-Course/Project/README.md

 # Data Analysis of IPL 2008-2020
 This project contains analysis of IPL matches.
-I have tried to find out the factors that help a team win a game.
+I have have done exploratory data analysis of the data to draw some insights which indicate the factors that affect in winning cause.